thoughtram/blog/_posts/2015-07-06-even-better-es5-code-for-angular-2.md

 {% include breaking-changes-hint.html %}

 A couple of weeks ago we wrote about how to write [Angular 2 code in ES5](http://blog.thoughtram.io/angular/2015/05/09/writing-angular-2-code-in-es5.html) and took a closer look at what [annotations and decorators](http://blog.thoughtram.io/angular/2015/05/03/the-difference-between-annotations-and-decorators.html) translate to.
 While it is nice that we can all write Angular 2 applications without the hassle of setting up a development environment for TypeScript, Babel or SystemJS, it turns out that the syntax is still quite wordy.
 Of course, this isn't really a big problem, because it is just the syntax after all.
 That's why the Angular team works hard on making even the ES5 experience much better.
-All improvements that land in the ES5 world shrinks the gap between Angular 1 and Angular 2 syntax, in fact, upgrading will be rather boring.
+All improvements that land in the ES5 world shrink the gap between Angular 1 and Angular 2 syntax, in fact, upgrading will be rather boring.

-In this article we're going to take a closer look at the ES5 syntax improvements and how it makes migrating even easier.
+In this article we're going to take a closer look at the ES5 syntax improvements and how they make upgrading even easier.

 ## Angular 2 in ES5 before syntactical improvements